kelvinn/openshift-splunk-cartridge/README.md

 # OpenShift Splunk Cartridge

 The `splunk` cartridge provides a base install of the analytic tool Splunk.
 This cartridge has been created to 'embed' in an existing Application.
+If you have a larger amount of data that you do not need to retain for more than a month, then I would suggest you look at Splunk Storm.
+If you have a small amount of data (e.g. Quantified Self data), then this cartridge may be of interest to you.

 ## Limitations
 There are a number of known limitations to running this Splunk cartridge on OpenShift.